SCharithAtt/DA2-Listings-Web-App/README.md

 - All writes use Pydantic validation and parameterized queries through motor.
 - No external search engines used.
+ - Local image uploads are saved under `app/listings_images` and served at `/listings/images/...`.
+ - Frontend: listing cards show the first image as a thumbnail when available and provide an Upload image button (requires login; server enforces ownership).

 ## Optional: Semantic search (local cosine)